morucci/repoxplorer/README.md

 The command *repoxplorer-config-validate* can be used to check that yaml definition files follow the right format.
-Please use the --config option to target /etc/repoxplorer/config.py when repoXplorer has been installed via the RPM package.
+Please use the --config option to target `<configuration directory>/config.py` when repoXplorer has been installed via the RPM package.

 ```Shell